Q4 Report 2017-2018

-Around 55.81 percent of the companies that got funded this quarter were B2C which is 14.74% lower than previous Quarter, while 44.18 percent of the companies were B2B, which is 27.9% higher than the previous quarter.
+Around 55.81 percent of the companies that got funded in Q4 were B2C which is 14.74% lower than previous Quarter, while 44.18 percent of the companies were B2B, which is 27.9% higher than the previous quarter.

 The increase in the number of companies getting funded in B2B can be attributed to the percentage increase in the number of investments in Enterprise Software, B2B products/services in Retail, Education, Healthcare domain.

-72.09 percent of the deals happened in Tier-1 cities, which was on the lower side as compared to Q3’s 74.54 percent.
+72.09 percent of the deals happened in Tier-1 cities.
+This was on the lower side as compared to Q3’s 74.54 percent.
 Interestingly, 27.9 percent of the fundraising happened in Tier-2 cities which is higher than the 18.18 percent mark of Tier-2 deals from Q3.

 It’s a well-known fact that Institutional Funds and VCs follow their investment thesis strictly in all their investments.
-Hence, we think that an insight into where they have made their investments this quarter can surely be an indication of future trends.
+An insight into their investments this quarter can surely be an indication of future trends.
 These are the highlights:

 AI domain saw certain investments.
 Some of these products were built for the HR vertical.
 Others include a voice-based assistance platform (for talking to apps), an algorithmic trading platform.
 We also saw investment in a startup availing predominantly data science courses.